Massage Question – Can Massaged Oil Be Left Overnight? What Is Skin Absorption Time?

 In people with Vata body type, with features like dry skin, dry organs, rough hair, thin body with prominent veins, brown eyes, etc, the oil absorption will be fast.

 In contrast, in people with Kapha body type, with oily skin, well nourished body, etc, the oil absorption will be slightly slower.
-Because, oil has similar properties to that of Kapha.
+This is because, oil has similar properties to that of Kapha.
 A Kapha body type means, well oiled body.
-Since there is already good oil component inside the body, when the body is naturally configured to be well-oiled, when external oil is applied, naturally the absorption is bit slower.
-(I think there is some grammar component mistake in the last sentence.
-Please adjust.)
+Since there is already good oil component inside the body, and the body is naturally configured to be well-oiled, when external oil is applied, then naturally the absorption is a bit slower.

-5. Age – Usually oil absorption is faster in elderly people, as Vata pridominance is seen at later stages of life.
+5. Age – Usually oil absorption is faster in elderly people, as Vata predominance is seen at later stages of life.

 6. Digestive fire (Pitta)